NYC Christmas Visit: Must Sees & Free Adventures In The City

 (212) 340-2583

 Broadway – Cool strip to walk and people see, if this is not your thing skip and walk through Times Square.
-DO NOT GO TO Central Park in Dark.
-Stay in busier areas.
+This will be a busy spot with lots to do and great photo ops set up.

 Question: Can I really go to a Broadway show in casual clothing?